jenzushsu/kaizala-custom-action-qrcode-checkin/README.md

-# Kaizala Custom Action - Scanning OR code for location check-in
+# Using Kaizala to use QR Code for location check-in